Thinklab-SJTU/pygmtools/docs/guide/introduction.rst

 -----------------------------

 We need to understand the advantages and limitations of graph matching solvers.
-As discussed above, the major advantage of graph matching solvers is that they are more robust to noises and outliers.
+As discussed above, the major advantage of graph matching solvers is that they are more robust to noise and outliers.
 Graph matching also utilizes edge information, which is usually ignored in linear matching methods.
-The major drawback of graph matching solvers is their efficiency and scalability since the optimization problem is NP-hard.
+The major drawback of graph matching solvers is their efficiency and scalability, since the optimization problem is NP-hard.
 Therefore, to decide which matching method is most suitable, one needs to balance between the required matching accuracy and the affordable time and memory cost according to his/her application.